dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

     This will set the default size for paragraph text to **16px**

-2. Set font styles on paragraphs, headers, buttons etc. (basically everything) in the following manner:
+2. Set font styles on paragraphs, headers, buttons, etc. (basically everything) in the following manner:

     - font sizes should be set with **em**
     - line-heights should be set with **rem**